 - Selection of a thesis advisor with a primary appointment in the Dept. of Developmental & Cell Biology makes you a member of the graduate program in Developmental and Cell Biology.
-Students typically join the department at the start of their second year in graduate school, after having been under the auspices of a gateway program such as CMB or MCSB during their first year. - During your second year: - Identify, in conjunction with your advisor, an interesting, tractable research problem, which will result in a thesis over the following 3-5 year period. - Develop the knowledge and technical skills necessary to successfully complete the proposed project. - Select one Dev and Cell faculty member to serve on your second year committee (Section 6.2).
-You will need two Dev and Cell faculty members (in addition to your advisor, if you are unable to present within the journal club.
+Students typically join the department at the start of their second year in graduate school, after having been under the auspices of a gateway program such as CMB or MCSB during their first year. - During your second year: - o Identify, in conjunction with your advisor, an interesting, tractable research problem, which will result in a thesis over the following 3-5 year period. - Develop the knowledge and technical skills necessary to successfully complete the proposed project.

+Select two Dev and Cell faculty members (in addition to your advisor) to serve on your second year committee (Section 6.2).